 The role of Chairman and Chief Executive Officer is separate and is not performed by the same individual to avoid power being concentrated in any one individual.
-Mr. Wong Chu Kee Daniel has been the Chairman of the Board and Mr. Lau Wai Kwok has been the chief executive officer of the Company since the Listing.
+Mr. Wong Chu Kee Daniel is the Chairman of the Board and Mr. Lau Wai Kwok is the chief executive officer of the Company.